-Depending on the type of rifle that you have, be a Remington 700 or DPMS LR you’re going to need a mount and ring combination that works for your rifle.
-In the old days, this implement a Weaver style mount made for your rifles action, and a set of rings.
+Depending on the type of rifle that you have, be it a Remington 700 or DPMS LR you’re going to need a mount and ring combination that works for your rifle.
+In the old days, this might have been a dovetail style mount made for your rifles action, and a set of rings.

-This is where the manufacturer Mills the rings and base out of one solid piece of material.
+A one piece features rings and base milled from one solid piece of material.
 This leads to tighter tolerances and less moving parts in your set up.
-It allows you to bed the mount to your rifle action and get the most amount of performance from your set up.
+It allows you to bed the mount to your rifle action securely and get the best performance from your set up.
 They’re not much more expensive than high-quality legacy designs but are well worth the money.

 #5.
 Fast Focus Eye Piece

-Get a rifle scope with a fast focus eyepiece and generous eye box.
-With this refers to is the position of your eye in relation to the objective whole of the scope.
-If you ever look through scope and seen a black donut ring rather than a clear sight picture, you know exactly what this is.
+Get a rifle scope with a fast focus eyepiece and generous eye box, this refers to the position of your eye in relation to the objective hole of the scope.
+If you ever look through a scope and seen a black donut ring rather than a clear sight picture, you know exactly what this is.
 Having a fast focus eyepiece with generous eye box means that you won’t have to have your eye perfectly aligned to get rid of all parallax.

 #6.
 Generous Eye Relief

-If you’re not going to be using your rifle solely for bench rest shooting, get a scope generous eye relief.
-This is especially important if you are going to be using your scope on a scout rifle set up like you would for M1A.
-Having generous eye relief means that you can have your head positioned at varying links on the stock and still get the same amount of performance from your scope.
+If you’re not going to be using your rifle solely for bench rest shooting, get a scope with generous eye relief.
+This is especially important if you are going to be using your scope on a scout rifle setup like you would for an M1A.
+Having generous eye relief means that you can have your head positioned at varying angles on the stock and still get the same effective sight picture from your scope.

-This exceptionally important if you’re going to be using your rifle for hunting, or as a lightning fast carbine.
-Having critical eye relief mean that you have to set up each and every shot the exact same with your cheek weld.
-This can get very cumbersome and slow down your shooting if you are not always going to be shooting from a very stable rest.
+This is exceptionally important if you’re going to be using your rifle for hunting, or as a lightning fast carbine.
+Having critical eye relief means that you have to set up each and every shot the exact same with your cheek weld.
+This can get very tedious and may slow down your shooting if you are not always going to be shooting from a very stable rest.

 Scopes with critical and close eye relief are more likely to lead to scope bite and injuries due to the scope hitting you during recoil.
-Offer scope with generous and noncritical eye relief for anything other than a sniper style rifle set up.
+Choose a scope with generous and noncritical eye relief for anything other than a sniper style rifle setup.

 #7.
 Warranty & Customer Service

-Nothing in terms of outdoor equipment gets quite as expensive, as fast as optics.
-Small differences in quality and features come out to several hundred dollars once your scope is installed on your rifle.
+Nothing in terms of outdoor equipment gets quite as expensive as optics.
+Small differences in quality and features can amount to several hundred dollars once your scope is installed on your rifle.
 If you’re going to invest that amount of money into your equipment, make sure you’re going to protect it.

 The American firearms industry is known throughout the world as one of the best in terms of customer service and support, take advantage of domestic manufacturers whenever possible.

 When it comes to choosing a rifle scope for your .308, there are a multitude of different decisions to be made.
-Before you go shopping, carefully consider the type of rifle that you have in the job that you wanted to do.
+Before you go shopping, carefully consider the type of rifle that you have in mind and the job that you want it to do.

 With the amount of products on the market today, it’s difficult to understand the differences between each and every one of them.
 Each scope is going to allow you to do different things with your rifle, be it hunt in the thick brush or shoot out beyond 1000 yards.

 In the end, riflescopes are very personal decision and are as much an art as they are a science.
-Knowing how riflescope is going perform in the field while sitting in the showroom can be difficult if you are unexperienced.
+Knowing how a riflescope is going perform in the field while sitting in the showroom can be difficult if you are inexperienced.
 Your preferences will change over time and that’s okay.

 After all, who doesn’t want an excuse to buy more equipment?
-Just get the best scope for 308 that you can afford, get on your rifle and get in the field.
+Just get the best scope for .308 that you can afford, get it on your rifle and get in the field.
 The best scope in the world won’t do you any good if it’s sitting in your gun safe.